OOZZY/tloqtnetcat/README.md

+# tloqtnetcat

+A simple netcat implementation.

+## Build Requirements

+* CMake
+* C++14 development environment for which CMake can generate build files
+* Qt 5

-# Clone, Build, and Run
+## Clone, Build, and Run

 ```
 $ git clone <url/to/tloqtnetcat.git> # clone into tloqtnetcat directory